ncbormann/cain-map-app/README.md

 ### 3. Setting up the repo on Github

-Go to the repository and follow Settings -> Pages Under Source, select:
+Go to the repository and follow Settings -> Pages.
+Under Source, select:
 Branch: gh-pages
  Folder: / (root)
 Save